PromptGuard: Soft Prompt-Guided Unsafe Content Moderation for Text-to-Image Models: Abstract

 \section{Abstract}

-Text-to-image (T2I) models have been shown to be vulnerable to misuse, particularly in generating not-safe-for-work (NSFW) content, raising serious ethical concerns.
+Recent text-to-image (T2I) models have exhibited remarkable performance in generating high-quality images from text descriptions.
+However, these models are vulnerable to misuse, particularly generating not-safe-for-work (NSFW) content, such as sexually explicit, violent, political, and disturbing images, raising serious ethical concerns.
 In this work, we present \method, a novel content moderation technique that draws inspiration from the system prompt mechanism in large language models (LLMs) for safety alignment.
 Unlike LLMs, T2I models lack a direct interface for enforcing behavioral guidelines.
 Our key idea is to optimize a safety soft prompt that functions as an implicit system prompt within the T2I model's textual embedding space.
-This universal soft prompt ($P_*$) directly moderates NSFW inputs, enabling safe yet realistic image generation without altering the inference efficiency or requiring proxy models.
-Extensive experiments across three datasets demonstrate that \method effectively mitigates NSFW content generation while preserving high-quality benign outputs. \method achieves 7.8 times faster than prior content moderation methods, surpassing eight state-of-the-art defenses with an optimal unsafe ratio down to 5.84\%.
+This universal soft prompt ($P_*$) directly moderates NSFW inputs, enabling safe yet realistic image generation without affecting inference efficiency or requiring proxy models.
+We further enhance its reliability and helpfulness through a divide-and-conquer strategy that optimizes category-specific soft prompts and combines them into unified safety guidance.
+Extensive experiments across five datasets demonstrate that \method effectively mitigates NSFW content generation while preserving high-quality benign outputs. \method is 3.8 times faster than prior content moderation methods while outperforming eight state-of-the-art defenses.
+Evaluations using both a multi-head safety classifier and a VLM-based guardrail further confirm its robustness, with average unsafe ratios of 5.84\% and 6.18\%, respectively.
+Our code and dataset are available at \href{https://t2i-promptguard.github.io/}{https://t2i-promptguard.github.io/}.

-\boxx{\textbf{Warnings:} This paper contains NSFW imagery and discussions that some readers may find disturbing, distressing, and/or offensive.}
+\textbf{Warnings:} This paper contains NSFW imagery and discussions of unsafe contents that some readers may find disturbing, distressing, and/or offensive.